LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

 # Cloud Identity Assessment Delivery Guide

 ## Overview
+The Entra Permissions Management is a cloud infrastructure entitlement management, with the Cloud Identity Assessment engagement will provide to customers the full visibility into all identities, permissions, and resources across Azure, GCP, and AWS.

 ## Scoping

 ## Setup
 ##### Prerequisites
-To enable Permissions Management in your organization:
+To enable Permissions Management in the customer´s organization:

 - You must have an Azure AD tenant.
 If you don't already have one, [create a free account](https://azure.microsoft.com/free/).
 - You must be eligible for or have an active assignment to the global administrator role as a user in that tenant.